Naranbataar/MaSH/README.md

 - `MASH_AUTH_BOT` - `1` for bot users, `0` for user bots
 - `MASH_STATUS_DIR` - The directory where the scripts will save their pipes and statuses
+- `MASH_DISPATCH_*` - Shards will dispatch the events to functions that environment variables with their respective names are referencing

 ## Todo
 - Voice Support